-- highly effective against Staphylococcus aureus, the most common bacteria associated with SSIs; - potent against MRSA and community-associated MRSA strains, often with a relatively low minimal inhibitory concentration; - low rate of resistant pathogens as compared to other antibiotics; - good tissue and cell penetration; and - established clinical history of safe prolonged administration.
+- highly effective against Staphylococcus aureus, the most common bacteria associated with SSIs; - potent against MRSA and community-associated MRSA strains, often with a relatively low minimal inhibitory concentration; - low rate of resistant pathogens as compared to other antibiotics; - good tissue and cell penetration; and - · established clinical history of safe prolonged administration.

-Our PLEX-doxycycline product candidates are designed to release doxycycline locally to the surgical site at predetermined release rates and durations for up to four weeks, longer than any existing antibiotic delivery system, which we believe is highly effective and safer than systemic treatment for infection management.
+Our D-PLEX product candidates are designed to release doxycycline locally to the surgical site at predetermined release rates and durations for up to four weeks, longer than any existing antibiotic delivery system, which we believe has the potential to be effective and safer than systemic treatment for infection management.

-We believe that, by combining doxycycline with our proprietary PLEX technology, D-PLEX has the potential to overcome the limitations of other available treatments and deliver significant advantages in the management of SSIs, including:
+We believe that, by combining doxycycline with our proprietary PLEX technology, D-PLEX ${100}$ has the potential to overcome the limitations of other available treatments and deliver significant advantages in the management of SSIs, including: